jharwell/sierra/docs/src/tutorials/plugin/platform/index.rst

           Arguments:

-              exp_spec: The spec for the experimental run.
+              spec: The spec for the experimental run.

               controller: The controller used for the experiment, as passed via ``--controller``.